Proteusiq/Pragmatic-Python/chapters/preface.md

 I ditched `pandas` bloat for `polars`, `requests` for `httpx`, `unittest` for `pytest`.
 Legacy’s dead; `uv` and `ruff` run my show.
 This book’s my alter-ego's fight, pragmatic, no-BS code that works.
 Friends don’t let friends settle for less.

 I bring a hefty dose of Danish sarcasm to the table and don’t take everything too seriously, because, let’s be real, religiously following ideas, best practices, design patterns or rules is a total buzzkill (and frankly anti-pragmatic).
-It is for my alter-ago book, Pragmatic Python, of course.